-Mariela (Lima, Peru 1976) has a degree in sculpture from the University of Peru (PUCP) and another in urban design from the University of Barcelona.
+Mariela (Lima, Peru 1976) has a degree in sculpture from the University of Peru (PUCP).
+She also has another in urban design from the University of Barcelona.
 She is granted twice the Winternitz prize in 1997.
 Her first solo show was in 2004 with stone as first material.

-Her sculpture is figurative but not realistic; Mariela observes the world around her and transcribes it with a lot of tenderness through childish characters.
-The sculpture of Mariela is positive and generous, it immortalizes a moment of happiness seized by the artist, a peace moment, a good memory, a smile, a surprise, a simple and sincere enjoyment.
+Her sculpture is figurative but not realistic.
+Mariela observes the world around her and transcribes it with a lot of tenderness through childish characters.
+Altogether the sculpture of Mariela is positive and generous, it immortalizes a moment of happiness seized by the artist, a peace moment, a good memory, a smile, a surprise, a simple and sincere enjoyment.